Dear Valued Customers,

 Global Air Freight Update:

-Some airlines are beginning to reinstate passenger flights although not close to levels seen before the pandemic.
-The forecast is that passenger flights will not recover to those levels in the second half of this year.Additional freight capacity has been added which has provided some relief but delays of approximately 1 week should still be expected from China, Hong Kong and South East Asia.
+Some passenger flights are being reinstated although not close to levels seen before the pandemic, the forecast is still that passenger flights will not recover to those levels before early to mid-2021.
+Delays of approximately 1 week should be expected on cargo originating in China, Hong Kong and South East Asia.

 Global Ocean Update: